TecnicoCorp/Secret-Pipes/lib/secure/README.md

 ## This directory exists to store all of your secrets

+#### NO JAVASCRIPT SHOULD EVER BE COMMITED TO THIS DIRECTORY!
+EVER! <br /> We've all done it, but DON'T DO IT.

 All you have to do to incldue secrets in the export is create a new `.js` file using default exports. e.g.
 ```js